Blog Post

 Why teams cling to familiar tools even when they're not fit for purpose

 Familiar tools are comfortable.
-They’re already deployed, widely understood, and politically safe.
-But too often, comfort wins out over capability—especially in large, mature organizations where tooling decisions are influenced by inertia, not fitness for purpose.
-But when seconds matter and customers are impacted, you need clarity, not comfort.
+They're deployed, widely understood, and politically safe.
+But comfort sometimes wins out over capability, especially in large, mature organizations where tooling decisions are influenced by inertia rather than fitness for purpose.
+When seconds matter and customers are impacted, you need clarity, not comfort.

 Who takes the blame when APIs are slow?

-In this case, Company B blamed Company A. Company A blamed Company B. But neither had data to prove their case.
+In this case, Company B blamed Company A. Company A blamed Company B. Neither had data to prove their case.

 Meanwhile, users just saw a slow experience.

-End users don’t know an API call is crossing company boundaries.
-They only see the brand they’re interacting with.
-If it’s slow, they assume that brand is to blame.
-That’s why solving performance issues quickly is about more than technical hygiene.
-It’s about protecting business relationships and customer trust.
+End users don't know an API call is crossing company boundaries.
+They only see the brand they're interacting with.
+If it's slow, they assume that brand is to blame.
+Solving performance issues quickly is about more than technical hygiene.
+It's about protecting business relationships and customer trust.

-Observability isn’t about the coolest UI or the biggest vendor budget.
-It’s about getting to the truth, fast.
-And often, the truth lies outside your four walls.
+Observability should get you to the truth, fast.
+And often, the truth lives outside your four walls.

 In an AI-driven world, data powers decisions.
-But if your data is incomplete or your telemetry is limited to your own infrastructure, your AI is just guessing.
+But if your data is incomplete or your telemetry is limited to your own infrastructure, your AI models are working with partial information.

 • Validate performance from the outside in